- Areas to visit

 Serious sport or a day's excitement for the family, Devon's multitude of fishing spots will give you the perfect answer.
 For sea fishing trips and the thrill of wrestling with vigorous mackerel or pollock, try Brixham, Exmouth or Appledore.
 Flick a fly for trout on the Exe and Tamar, two of Devon's many rivers justly popular for fly fishing.
 Spend a satisfying day at one of the dozens of lakes and reservoirs kept well stocked with carp, rudd, tench and ghosties.
 All along Devon's coastlines, breakwaters, rocks and beaches offer superb spots for reeling in a fine dogfish or bass.

 Skimming through wonderful scenery, unspoilt villages and wild moorlands - the sun on your back, the wind in your hair - you'll discover Devon cycling for yourself!
 If you don't have your own bikes, no problem.
 You can hire them locally.
 Coast or country, moorland or canal, straight line or circle, there is a wonderful abundance of family-friendly rides to suit all moods in Devon, anything from 3 to 30 miles.
-Try the stunning route through the Tarka Country on the Tarka Trail.
+Try the stunning route through the Tarka Country on the Tarka Trail or the Exe Estuary Trail, a 20 mile cycle ride around the glorious River Exe estuary.
 Nearly 150 miles of the National Cycle Network are in Devon.
 Designed to give visitors memories to treasure, you'll find these routes exciting yet safe for families and novice cyclists.

 Devon really is a mecca for golfers, so whether you're a beginner or sport an impressive handicap you're sure to enjoy every minute.
 Test your nerve and your touch on some of the finest golf courses in England, set in glorious wooded parklands, rolling countryside or coastal links.
 England's oldest links course is to be found in North Devon and provides inviting challenges for the best of the world's golfers.
 Want to improve your game - or never swung a club?
 Teams of professionals will be only to happy to give you all the tuition you want.
 Come to Devon and you will be in golfer's heaven!
 With over 50 courses to choose from, all set in our beautiful countryside, you will find a course to suit every level and every mood.